As the days get shorter and the temperatures plummet, it is time to recollect with what has been over the past year.

 The garlic was small but powerful.
 Right now, there is still some left but it won’t last much longer.
 This Therefore will be increased to almost three times as much.

-Last crop was too late.
+The last crop was too late.

 This was more of an admin error.
 I ordered my seeds early on when the snow was still with us.
 The problem was I had thought they were on the order and was waiting for them to arrive.